dudintv/dudin.tv/content/articles/vizrt-script-1.md

 ## 1. Variable

 The basic entity of programming.
-Variable is a link to certain area of data.
-You can get by the name of a variable: a simple number, a text string, an array values or object (about arrays and objects a bit later)...
+Variable is a link to a certain area of data.
+You can get by the name of a variable: a simple number, a text string, an array value or object (about arrays and objects a bit later)...

-Side of variable location around "=" is important.
+Side of the variable location around "=" is important.
 Example: ```x = y + z```.
 If it located on the right from "=" (```y``` and ```z```), it converted into the values.
 If it located on the left from "=" (```x```), it used for storing new value.

-Typical expression contains a left side variable, "=" sign and right side of expression.
-Compiler first calculates value in the right side, then put the value to the left side variable.
-This is the reason why the left part can contains only one variable — it must be a place for data storing.
-But in the right part of expression can contains any expression.
+A typical expression contains a left side variable, "=" sign and right side of an expression.
+The compiler first calculates value in the right side, then put the value to the left side variable.
+This is the reason why the left part can contain only one variable — it must be a place for data storing.
+But in the right part of expression can contain any expression.
 ```basic
 angle = 360
 new_angle = angle + 10